 CareerBuilder | August 10, 2020

 Harness your potential and pursue jobs that offer more pay and require more specialized skills.
 You'll be glad you took charge of your career!

-Perhaps you perform these same tasks under a different job title, such as administrative assistant or office assistant.
+Perhaps you perform these same tasks under a different job title, such as administrative assistant or office clerk.
 No matter what your position in the company is called, you need strong people skills, an eye for detail, and computer skills.

 A staff assistant may make around $38,000 a year, but as an accountant, you could make $58,000 per year or more.
 However, the financial experience you've gained as a staff assistant won't be enough to propel you into an accounting career.
 In order to become an accountant, you will need to:

 - Attend college and obtain a bachelor's degree.